To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 - Reads well.

-If a site is hard to navigate or downloads very slowly Google will penalise it on rank.
+If a site is hard to navigate or downloads very slowly, Google will penalise it in its rankings.
 So all your writing efforts could be lost.
 This is included in Google’s quality guidelines.

 Revisit posts that are not ranking well.
 Channel them around a different set of key phrases after doing some research.
 Use the content you’ve already got, but just sharpen it up.